sagdatamir/sagdatamir/README.md

 ### Hi there 👋

+- 🔭 I’m currently working as an iOS Software Engineer at Kolesa Group.
+- 💬 Ask me about iOS development and anything else.
+I know quite a few things.

 <!--
 **sagdatamir/sagdatamir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.